 As the saying goes, you have to spend money to make money and this is especially true when starting a business.
 One clear advantage of becoming a franchisee is that you have a better idea of just what your costs will be, start up and ongoing.
 You also have the ability to form good approximation of when you can expect your revenue stream to turn positive.
 This helps you plan accordingly, minimizing unexpected costs and maximizing your earning potential.

 Having determined you meet the financial requirements you are ready to look at the numbers.
 Item 7 of the Franchise Disclosure Document provides a breakdown of estimated costs.
 These estimates are based on our 30 years of experience and that of our franchisees, which has provided a solid framework on which to base the numbers.
 If you are converting your independent landscape business into a U.S. Lawns franchise the numbers will look a bit different.
-You can find Item 7 detail for both standard and conversion franchises here.

 Understanding these costs will be important to your success as a franchisee.
 You should weigh these against the four key advantages of franchising and feel you are receiving value for your investment.